Descriptor: Parasitoid Wasps and Associated Hymenoptera Dataset (DAPWH): COLLECTION METHODS AND DESIGN

 The Apoidea families (Andrenidae, Apidae, Colletidae, Halictidae, Megachilidae) and Chrysididae were primarily sourced from the Coleção Entomológica Prof. J.M.F.
 Camargo (RPSP) \cite{Almeida_rpsp_2020} provided by Prof. Dr. Eduardo A.B.
 Almeida, in addition to contributions from Museu de Zoologia da Universidade de São Paulo (MZUSP) and the Spencer Collection\cite{needham2025ubcz}.
 Finally, specimens for Bethylidae, Pompilidae, and Vespidae were acquired from MZUSP \cite{Andrade2018MZSP} and the Spencer Entomological Collection \cite{needham2025ubcz}.
 Figure \ref{dataset_example} and Figure \ref{dataset_example2} shows example images from the dataset.

 The taxonomic and photographic distribution of the DAPWH dataset is detailed in Table \ref{tab:image_dataset}.
-The dataset comprises a total of 3,556 high-resolution images across 11 Hymenoptera families, organized into three primary morphological perspectives: Dorsal/Ventral, Frontal, and Lateral.
+The dataset comprises a total of 3,556 high-resolution images across 11 Hymenoptera families, organized into three primary morphological perspectives: dorsal/ventral, frontal, and lateral.
+The images have an average resolution of $1892 \times 1478$ pixels, a standard deviation of $1085 \times 858.$, and a maximum resolution of $8050 \times 5372$ pixels.

 The family Ichneumonidae represents the largest portion of the dataset with 786 images, followed closely by Braconidae with 648 images.
 These two families are of particular interest for automated identification of parasitoid wasps.
 From a viewpoint perspective, the Lateral view is the most prevalent, containing 1,616 images, providing a substantial foundation for profiling lateral morphological traits.